 These problems can be minimized by asking very exact questions on the application and during any fact-finding interviews.
 Instead of asking for ages, some insurers are clearer and ask for birthdates.
 Instead of asking for names of children and allowing themselves to make assumptions about gender, agents can simply ask the parents to identify the child's gender.
-It might seem like a silly request in some cases, but it can prevent inconveniences and surprises in later years.
+This can prevent inconveniences and surprises in later years.